nexentaedge/nexentaedge.github.io/src/pending/OverlayMulticasting.md

 By specification the best solution to provide reliable tunneling between MRouters would be SCTP in datagram mode with partial reliability.
 However, the fact is that you would not need to be using a reliable tunnel if it weren't for software infrastructures that believe TCP/IPV4 networking achieved perfection in the 80s.
 So to avoid one more hidden gotcha it is probably safer to use extremely generic TCP or TLS tunneling over IPV4.
 For guaranteed deployability it only makes sense to implement the TCP option first.

 Whichever form of reliable connection is used it now makes sense to try to use only a single connection between any two IPV4 subnets.
 Using fewer connections means improves the probability that the connection's congestion control status is current enough to be useful.

-Sparse connections can also create scenarios where a datagram would be tunneled from IPV4 subnet X to IPV4 subnet Y and then relayed to IPV4 subnet Z.

 # Tracing a Request and Response
 This section will explore how the PMU library would deliver a multicast request and then how a recipient would send a unicast response.